sayjava/mock-shopify/README.md

 ## Features

 - No Shopify Store required.
 - Simulate different `product`, `collection`, `cart`, `customer` and `search` scenarios
 - Simulate blocks and articles
 - Simulate different product recommendation scenarios
 - Internationalization support
 - Customer authentication support

-> [!NOTE] Mock Shopify GraphQL API was built to the specification of the Version
+> [!IMPORTANT] Mock Shopify GraphQL API was built to the specification of the
-> 2023-07 of the GraphQL API
+> Version 2023-07 of the GraphQL API

 ## Getting Started

 It is very easy to get started with `Mock Shopify`.
 Just point your application to the mock Shopify GraphQL API endpoint and you are good to go.
 Below are some examples of how to get started with `Mock Shopify` using different frameworks.

 - [Shopify Hydrogen Guide](/hydrogen.md)
 - [NextJS E-Commerce Guide](/nextjs.md)